OutSystems/docs-odc/src/eap/configuration-management/external-databases/intro.md

 The developers can now use the selected entities and attributes as [public elements](../../building-apps/use-public-elements.md) in their apps.

 ## Current limitations

+During the tech preview, the following limitations will be addressed:

 * CreateOrUpdateSome (Bulk Inserts/Updates) entity action is not supported
+* Some data types are not supported in Oracle - BINARY_FLOAT, BINARY_DOUBLE, BFILE, ROWID, UROWID, and XMLTYPE
-* Images aren't being fetched when reading from a SQL Server database
+* When reading from a SQL Server database, images aren't being fetched
-* In aggregates, only some scenarios with calculated columns are supported.
-* Some OutSystems built-in functions are ready such as TIMESTAMPADD and Timestamp cast
+* Some OutSystems built-in functions are ready, such as TIMESTAMPADD and Timestamp cast
-* Data conversion built-in functions such as TextToDateTime and TextToDate are not supported
+* DiffMinutes and DiffSeconds built-in functions for Oracle have a limitation regarding the date interval.
+The allowed max intervals between dates are:
+    * Seconds: 31 years, 9 months, 9 days, 1 hour, 46 minutes, and 39 seconds;
+    * Minutes: 1901 years, 4 months, 29 days, 10 hours, 39 minutes, and 59 seconds;
 * External entities are not supported in Advanced SQL Nodes
-* Editing data is not yet available
 * Preview data is not displaying the OS default value data type instead of the Null value